fabric8io/docker-maven-plugin/doc/manual.md

   for details.

 Either `<build>` or `<run>` must be present.
-They are explained in detail in the corresponding goal sections.
+They are explained in details in the corresponding goal sections.

 Example: